E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 Naming and Object Design Standards

-Your directory is a database.
-Design it like one.
-Before you create a single user account, group, or service principal, define your naming conventions, group taxonomy, attribute schema, and object lifecycle policy.
-Retrofitting naming conventions into a production tenant is painful and expensive.
-Design these standards upfront and enforce them via automation.
+Your directory is a database — design it like one.
+Define naming conventions, group taxonomy, attribute schema, and object lifecycle policy before creating a single account.
+Retrofitting conventions into a production tenant is painful and expensive.

 Decision 03